Speakers & Panel

 IoT, Artificial Intelligence and integrated services for smart cities and communities

-Please click here for an interactive map of UCD that shows the location of UCD Business School.
+Please click here for an interactive map of UCD that shows the location of UCD John Hume Institute for Global Irish Studies (William Jefferson Clinton Auditorium) .
 It is a short walk from the main UCD entrance on the N11.
-The main colloquium sessions will be held in the e Auditorium on the Ground Floor of the building, on the left-hand side of the main foyer, beside the elevators.
+The main colloquium sessions will be held in the Auditorium on the First Floor of the building, on the left-hand side of the main foyer, beside the elevators.

 Transport options: UCD is easily accessible by public transport.
 We strongly recommend that delegates travel to the conference by public transport as car parking will be limited.
 A useful online guide to getting to UCD is available to help you plan your journey.